Starting Off with a Bang

 Kahoots was a strip club.
 Behind the former strip club (it’s now a Dunkin Donuts) is a sewage treatment plant.
 But more on that in a minute.
 I parked at the “more scenic” parking area at Great River Park and walked the entire length of the park before getting my feet wet on the HRT.

 Yes, you’re seeing that correctly – that is indeed a pallet hanging from a tree.
 That pallet could have come from anywhere up the Hockanum… or from somewhere upstream on the Connecticut too, of course.
-The Great River Trail follows the Hockanum for a few hundred yards before crossing it and continuing to the Charter Oak Bridge.
+The Great River Trail follows the Hockanum for a few hundred yards before crossing it and continuing to the Charter Oak Bridge and onward up to Bolton via the Charter Oak Greenway.
 It is there, at that sharp bend to the south, that the unheralded HRT begins.
 There’s a huge sign.
 I imagine a hundred people a day pass this sign and have never ventured north from it.
 For shame.

 Perhaps it’s the somewhat foreboding bridge under which one must immediately travel.
 Well, if you’re an HRT thruhike aspirant, get used to it.
 For you’re going to pass beneath a lot of bridges.
 Big bridges, small bridges, dark bridges, graffitied bridges… bridges that people live under, bridges that leak, bridges that freak… you get the point.
 (I was thinking the other day, if one were to start walking or biking from the park in Windsor off of Palisado Avenue and begin heading south… one could not only add five miles to the HRT, but one could also pass under three or four more big bridges and a huge former landfill in Hartford!
 Go for it!)